 - Double check your lesson time and make sure you have set your time zone correctly on your profile page.
 Skype users will also need to add their Skype Id.

 - Collect any material we need for the lesson such as any text you have been using, as well as a pencil and eraser.
 Write down any questions you may have for me.

-- Log into to Skype or Zoom 5-10 minutes before your lesson time and test that your headset and camera are working fine.
+- Log into Google Meet 5-10 minutes before your lesson time and test that your headset and camera are working fine.
 Set your status to available.

-- Skype users should wait for me to connect with you, as I may be with another student.
-Zoom users will enter a "waiting room" area before being able to join the lesson.
+- Please wait for me to connect with you, as I may be with another student.
 If you are having any technical problems message me via this website.